Project-MONAI/monai-deploy-informatics-gateway/README.md

 [![Default](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/actions/workflows/build.yml)

-MONAI Deploy Informatics Gateway (MIG), handles the first and last step in a clinical data pipeline, the Input and Output (I/O).
+MONAI Deploy Informatics Gateway (MIG) handles the first and last step in a clinical data pipeline, the Input, and Output (I/O).

-It uses standard protocols like DICOM and FHIR, stores studies and resources from the medical record system as payloads, and notifies the rest of the MONAI Deploy system, specifically the [MONAI Deploy Workflow Manager](https://github.com/Project-MONAI/monai-deploy-workflow-manager), that data is ready to be processed.
+MIG uses standard protocols like DICOM and FHIR.
+It stores studies and resources from the medical record system as payloads.
+It then notifies the rest of the MONAI Deploy system, specifically the MONAI Deploy Workflow Manager, that data is ready to be processed.

-After inference is done, it receives the results and send them to the proper consumers, usually PACS or viewers for visualization, VNAs for storage, and EHRs (Electronic Healthcare Records).
+After inference completes, MIG receives notifications for exporting the results to the proper consumers, usually PACS or viewers for visualization, VNAs for storage, and EHRs (Electronic Healthcare Records).

 ## Services